sphinx-doc/sphinx/doc/usage/restructuredtext/basics.rst

 These restrictions may be lifted in future versions of the docutils.

 It is also possible to replace or expand upon some of this inline markup with roles.
-Refer to :ref:`rst-roles-alt` for more information.
+Refer to :ref:`rst-roles` for more information.

 Lists and Quote-like blocks